TheWandererRaven/RavenCoffeeMod/README.md

 # Raven Coffee Mod
 Hello!
-If you happen to find yourself here let me offer you a cup of coffee, I hope you'e doing well.
+Since you are here let me offer you a cup of coffee, I hope you're doing well.
 Anyways, welcome to the page for my first published mod.
 >This is just an introduction to the project, nothing really important here

-I was inspired to mod the game by all the new changes that are coming to the Caves & Cliffs minecraft update.
-I already wanted coffee on minecraft but I also want to make something that feels like part of the vanilla experience.
+I was inspired to mod the game by all the new changes that were announced on the Caves & Cliffs minecraft update.
+I already wanted coffee on minecraft but I also wanted to make something that feels like part of the vanilla experience.

 For now I'll just make averything that I can, coffee ingot, coffee swort, coffe pig, coffee creeper, coffee coffee (?)
 Mostly because I want to learn how to make anything so my creativity can flow.

 if you have any other suggestions feels free to send me a message, post, anything you'd like (don't stalk me please).
 You can follow or dm me [@T_WandererRaven](https://twitter.com/T_WandererRaven) on twitter.
 # Install The mod
 To install the mod just copy the **"ravencoffee-x.x.x-x.x.jar"** file from the [CurseForge](https://www.curseforge.com/minecraft/mc-mods/raven-coffee) page and paste it on your **"mods"** folder inside your **".minecraft"** folder.
+This mod is dependent on [Raven Brews Core](https://www.curseforge.com/minecraft/mc-mods/raven-brews-core), you can install it on the same manner, just make sure the versions match.
 >Be wary of the versions, the minecraft and forge version will be specified on each file.
 # Changelog